j19sch/j19sch.github.io/blog/2022/tester-is-an-overloaded-variable/index.md

 [^5]: Ensembling (mob programming/testing) is an excellent way to eliminate handovers.

-[^6]: These benefits extend beyond the topic of this section "checking stuff at the end", btw.
+[^6]: The benefits a tester can provide, extend beyond the current topic of "checking stuff at the end", btw.